On monads of exact reflective localizations of Abelian categories: Gabriel localizations

-the counit and unit of the adjunction $S \dashv Q$, respectively.
+the counit and unit of the adjunction $\SS \dashv \QQ$, respectively.

-We call such a canonical functor $Q$ a \textbf{\textsc{Gabriel} localization} and the associated monad $(S \circ Q,\eta,\mu=S\delta Q)$ the \textbf{\textsc{Gabriel} monad}. \end{defn}
+We call such a canonical functor $\QQ$ a \textbf{\nameft{Gabriel} localization} and the associated monad $(\SS \circ \QQ,\eta,\mu=\SS\delta \QQ)$ the \textbf{\nameft{Gabriel} monad}. \end{defn}

-The following definition describes the $\Sigma$-local objects in the sense of \textsc{Gabriel-Zisman}, where $\Sigma$ is the collection of all morphisms in $\A$ with both kernel and cokernel in $\C$. \begin{defn} Let $\C$ be a thick subcategory of $\A$.
-We call an object $M$ in $\A$ \textbf{$\C$-saturated} (or \textbf{$\C$-closed\footnote{\textsc{Gabriel} uses ferm\'e.}}) if it has no non-trivial subobjects in $\C$ and every extension of $M$ by an object in $\C$ is trivial.
+The following definition describes the $\Sigma$-local objects in the sense of \nameft{Gabriel-Zisman}, where $\Sigma$ is the collection of all morphisms in $\A$ with both kernel and cokernel in $\C$. \begin{defn} Let $\C$ be a thick subcategory of $\A$.
+We call an object $M$ in $\A$ \textbf{$\C$-saturated} (or \textbf{$\C$-closed\footnote{\nameft{Gabriel} uses ferm\'e.}}) if it has no non-trivial subobjects in $\C$ and every extension of $M$ by an object $C \in \C$ is trivial, i.e., each short exact sequence $0 \to M \to E \to C \to 0$ in $\A$ is split.
 Define

 \end{defn}